 The BDD will use the provided medical evidence to determine if your medical condition meets the SSA threshold.
 If your application is approved, the BDD will send a letter outlining your benefit amount and the date when the payments will begin.
 If your application is denied, then a letter will be sent that details the reasons why.
 Our experienced Northeast Philly Social Security Disability attorney could also assist you in appealing the Bureau of Disability Determination’s decision.

 Our Pennsylvania Social Security Disability Benefits Attorney is Available for a Free Consultation

 Applying for Social Security Disability benefits can appear intimidating.
 In Pennsylvania, you are dealing with both the Social Security Administration and Pennsylvania’s Bureau of Disability Determination.
 If you are struggling with a medical condition that is keeping you out of work, gathering the correct documentation and completing the application might seem impossible.
-At Young, Marr & Associates, our Springfield, PA Social Security attorneys are dedicated to helping our clients navigate the process – whether it is the initial claim or appealing an unfavorable decision.
+At Young, Marr, Mallis & Associates, our Springfield, PA Social Security attorneys are dedicated to helping our clients navigate the process – whether it is the initial claim or appealing an unfavorable decision.
 Call (215) 701-6519 to schedule a free consultation.